-Trump Praises Pompeo After He Cursed At NPR Reporter, Then Barred Another From Trip
+NPR Seeks 'Clarification' From State Department About Reporter Dropped From Trip

 Kelly then replied in part, "My plan is to start on Iran and, yes, to spend a healthy portion of the interview there.
 Iran has been my focus of late as well."

-Pompeo later issued a statement accusing Kelly of violating "the basic rules of journalism and decency."
+On Saturday, Pompeo issued a statement accusing Kelly of violating "the basic rules of journalism and decency."

-NPR's senior vice president for news, Nancy Barnes, responded to Pompeo's statement by stating, "Mary Louise Kelly has always conducted herself with the utmost integrity, and we stand behind this report."
+NPR's SVP for news, Barnes, responded to Pompeo's statement by stating, "Mary Louise Kelly has always conducted herself with the utmost integrity, and we stand behind this report."